influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.9/monitoring/v1/serviceMonitor.md

 # monitoring.v1.serviceMonitor

-ServiceMonitor defines monitoring for a set of services.
+"ServiceMonitor defines monitoring for a set of services."

 ## Index